radius-project/bicep-types-aws/artifacts/bicep/aws/aws.rds/default/types.md

 * **MonitoringInterval**: int: The interval, in seconds, between points when Enhanced Monitoring metrics are collected for the DB instance.
 To disable collecting Enhanced Monitoring metrics, specify 0.
 The default is 0.
 * **MonitoringRoleArn**: string: The ARN for the IAM role that permits RDS to send enhanced monitoring metrics to Amazon CloudWatch Logs.
 * **MultiAZ**: bool: Specifies whether the database instance is a multiple Availability Zone deployment.
+* **NcharCharacterSetName**: string: The name of the NCHAR character set for the Oracle DB instance.
+This parameter doesn't apply to RDS Custom.
+* **NetworkType**: string: The network type of the DB cluster.
 * **OptionGroupName**: string: Indicates that the DB instance should be associated with the specified option group.
 * **PerformanceInsightsKMSKeyId**: string: The AWS KMS key identifier for encryption of Performance Insights data.
 The KMS key ID is the Amazon Resource Name (ARN), KMS key identifier, or the KMS key alias for the KMS encryption key.
 * **PerformanceInsightsRetentionPeriod**: int: The amount of time, in days, to retain Performance Insights data.
 Valid values are 7 or 731 (2 years).